Michael Madhusudan College: Pre-history and management committee

 In 1942, during the Second World War, the Allies established a base at the college.
-At this time the college authorities removed the college to the kanchari house (now fire brigade office) of the zamindar of Hatbaria.
-And there the class begins.
+At this time, the college authorities removed the college to the Kanchari house (now Fire brigade office) of Hatbaria zamindar.
+And there the class began.
 When the war ended in 1945, the college was brought back to its former location.
 At that time, the first name of the college was changed and the name of the best son of Jessore, the great poet Michael Madhusudan Dutt was changed to Government Michael Madhusudan College or M. M. College, in the name of Jessore.

 The contribution of some people in the establishment of the college was especially memorable.
 They are Vijay Krishnaraya, Sri Neel Ratandhar, Vijay Roy, Khan Bahadur Lutfur, Ed.
 Abdur Rauf.
 B. Sarkar, Nagendranath Ghosh, Randa Prasad Saha and the teachers of the college at that time.

 After the partition of the country in 1947, most of the Hindus left the country and the college faced a temporary crisis.
-But in a short time it was possible to overcome the crisis with the help of local enthusiastic people.
+But in a short time it was possible to overcome the crisis with the help of locals.
 At that time a new committee was formed to manage the college.
-They were able to run the college very successfully.
+They were able to run the college successfully.

 Abdur Rahim Joyaddar took over as the principal of the college in 1949 and made some improvements in the college.
 The B.Com.
 (Pass) course was introduced in the college in 1956.
 In 1956, the college was approved by the Rajshahi University for the honors class in the Department of Geography and Economics, Bangla with B.Sc.
 (Pass) course.
 Later in 1971 the history department was started.
 In 1959, Principal Md.
 Abdul Hai and Jessore District Magistrate, College Management Committee President M. Through the efforts of Ruhul Quddus, arrangements were made to establish the college on a large scale.

 He allotted new land for the college and donated some other lands - Haji Mohammad Morshed, Mohammad Abdul Khair and other prominent personalities of Jessore.
 Munshi Nachim Uddin, Md.
 Mahatab Biswas, Md.
 Abdul Latif, Mohammad Ali, Jabur Ali Joyaddar, Md.
 Dalil Uddin, Abdus Chobha, Sharif Shamsur Rahman, Md.
 Iman Ali are among those who are interested in giving land in Khadki area.
 The abandoned Jessore-Jhenaidah railway line was within the college boundary.
 Three bighas of khas land of this abandoned railway line was also given to the college.
 Two committees were formed to manage the work of the college properly.
 One project committee and the other construction committee.

 In the 1960s, plans were made to build a college building on the abandoned land of the abandoned railway line.
 At that time the construction of the new building of the college cost 19 lakh rupees.
 The college started its activities in 1982 in this new art building.